 - Apply the requirements for ethical conduct of scientific inquiry.

-- Utilize an evidence based approach to gathering and applying information..
+- Use an evidence-based approach to gathering and applying information.

 - Synthesize performance feedback and use it to improve gaps in knowledge and skills.